mfrachet/create-frontend-framework/book/templating/intro.md

 ## Template in React

-Templating in React is made using an extension of Javascript called [JSX](https://reactjs.org/docs/introducing-jsx.html).
-It provides a declarative API that is widely inspired by HTML syntax to display information.
+Templating in React is made using an extension of Javascript called [JSX](https://reactjs.org/docs/introducing-jsx.html) to display information.

 ```jsx